I never set out to be a Christian author, speaker, or website owner.

 1. How to Know God’s Will: Read God’s Word

-Do you ever find yourself wondering, There are so many choices!
+Do you ever find yourself thinking, There are so many choices!
 So how to know what God wants me to do?
 I think just about every Christian asks this at some point!

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.
 (2 Timothy 3:16-17)

-Does this mean you can ask a question about God’s will, open the Bible, and find a step-by-step answer?
+Does this mean you can ask the question, “What is God’s will?,” open the Bible, and find a step-by-step answer?
 Honestly, sometimes the answer is yes, and it is really that easy!

 Sometimes the Bible speaks explicitly, telling us exactly what is expected of us.